 Having shown the promise of its lineup of experienced managers and established a name in the marketplace, by 2011 Aston had become one of the fastest-growing mutual fund companies in the country.
 The launch of a new fixed-income fund with DoubleLine Capital, founded by star bond manager Jeffrey Gundlach, in July further solidified Aston as a rising force in mutual funds, one built upon a history of identifying quality asset managers for investors.

-That history is one with deep roots that trace back to the Chicago Trust Funds founded in 1993 under Bilton, with Anderson as its first employee.
+Aston’s history is one with deep roots that trace back to the Chicago Trust Funds founded in 1993 under Bilton.
 What began as three in-house funds—growth, core plus fixed-income, and municipal bond—quickly evolved into what has become the current Aston model with a subadvisory partnership in 1994 with growth stock specialist Montag & Caldwell.
-Through various controlling entities, Bilton and Anderson have served as the core leaders of an organization that continues to build relationships and enter into agreements with noted boutique investment managers to this day.
+Through various controlling entities, Aston’s management team has served as the core leaders of an organization that continues to build relationships and enter into agreements with noted boutique investment managers to this day.